StamusNetworks/SELKS/README.rst

 Prerequisites
 -------------

-The minimal configuration for SELKS without desktop is one single core and 3 Gb of memory.
-A virtual machine with 3 Gb of RAM should provide a basic test system.
-If you want to run the desktop version of SELKS, an extra Gb of RAM is necessary.
+The minimal configuration for SELKS without desktop is one single core and 2 Gb of memory.
+A virtual machine with 2 Gb of RAM should provide a basic test system.
+If you want to run the desktop version of SELKS, we highly recommend to use at least two cores.

-The recommended configuration is 2 cores and 4 Gb of memory.
+The minimal configuration for production usage is 2 cores and 4 Gb of memory.
 As Suricata and Elastisearch are multithreaded, the more cores you have the better it is.
 Regarding memory, the more traffic to monitor you have, the more getting some extra memory will be interesting.
+See `Running SELKS in production <https://github.com/StamusNetworks/SELKS/wiki/Running-SELKS-in-production>`_ page for more info.

 Running on a virtual machine
 ----------------------------